 - When IR light is shone on the IR Led the -1Volt (approx.), created across the IR Led , results in approximately 5v at Pin 2. ( 4.1v – (-1v) = 5.1v ).

 Both oscilloscope images above show the signal at pin 2 of the Arduino using the circuit above.
 Click on the images for a larger and better view.
-You will note that the captured signal in the first image is a full 0v -> 5v swing & in the second image the captured modulation frequency is exactly 40kHz or 25 micrseconds.
+You will note that the captured signal in the first image is a full 0v -> 5v swing & in the second image the captured carrier frequency is exactly 40 kHz or 25 microseconds.

 We have also provided a download link to the software required for this project.
 Essentially this software will just report the signal timings on the serial port, which can be read on the Arduino serial monitor or any serial program.
-Unlike a standard IR receiver, the full modulated signal is presented at pin 2, which means that we need to include some software logic to filter out the modulation of the marks.
+Unlike a standard IR receiver, the full modulated carrier signal is presented at pin 2, which means that we need to include some software logic to filter out the carrier pulses within the marks.

 You should consider using this circuit if: